chrishokamp/qe_sequence_labeling/experiment_configs/nematus/README.md

     - the terms should be extracted from (mt-pe), and should be errors which are _always_ corrected when we see them

 See here: https://explosion.ai/blog/german-model#word-order for more info on the german dependency parsing model

+Concatenation could also add special <SRC> and <TRG> tokens to make explicit which language sequence follows the intuition here is that, since the segmentation is learned jointly, we want to be explicit about which language we are currently using

 #### Dev
 Note we use the QE data as development data -- this will allow us to also compute TER, and score for both QE and APE during validation